Reporting misconduct

 What happens once a complaint has been filed?

-Based on the information you provide regarding the alleged misconduct or violation under the German Whistleblower Protection Act, the Staff Unit will conduct an initial assessment as part of a preliminary procedure.
+Based on the information you provide regarding the alleged misconduct or violation under the German Whistleblower Protection Act, the Staff Unit will conduct an initial assessment.

 • an investigation of the complaint by the MPG is warranted.
-The Vice President decides on the further proceedings.
+A decision is made on how to proceed in accordance with the rules of procedure.

 When is a report investigated on a central level, and when is it investigated on a local level at the MPI?